uyuni-project/sumaform/README_ADVANCED.md

    * `publish_private_ssl_key`: copies the private SSL key in /pub for cascaded Proxies to copy automatically.
 Set to `false` for manual distribution.
 Requires `copy_certificates`
  * `suse_manager_server` module:
    * `username` and `password` define credentials for the first created user (the SUSE Manager Admin)
+   * `disable_firewall`: disables the firewall making all ports available to any host.
+Set to `false` to only have typical SUSE Manager ports open

 ## Adding channels to SUSE Manager Servers